Robert Quiroga (gridiron football)

-Robert Anthony Quiroga (born February 7, 1982) is a former American football wide receiver who played eight seasons in the Arena Football League with the Los Angeles Avengers, Orlando Predators and San Antonio Talons.
+Robert Anthony Quiroga (born February 7, 1982) is an American former professional football wide receiver who played eight seasons in the Arena Football League (AFL) with the Los Angeles Avengers, Orlando Predators and San Antonio Talons.
 He played college football at Baylor University.
 He was also a member of the Baltimore Ravens, Ottawa Renegades, Chicago Rush and Austin Turfcats.

-Early years
+Early life

 Quiroga played high school football at Oliver Wendell Holmes High School in San Antonio.
 He earned first-team All-Greater San Antonio honors as both a receiver and punter.
 He also garnered Honorable mention all-state recognition.
 Quiroga recorded career totals of 2,086 yards and 33 touchdowns on 103 receptions.
 He also participated in track and field for the Huskies, having run the anchor leg on the Huskies' 4 × 400 metres relay team that captured the Class 5A state championship in 1999.

 College career

 Quiroga played for the Baylor Bears from 2000 to 2003, recording career totals of 1,478 yards and nine touchdowns on 131 receptions.
 He garnered First-team All-Big 12 Conference recognition as a kick returner from the Waco Tribune-Herald in 2003.
 He also participated in track for the Bears, earning All-American honors as a member of Baylor's 4 × 400 relay team that finished second at the NCAA Outdoor Championships.